 ^{} Net debt/(cash) is calculated as total debt less cash and cash equivalents.
 Net debt to total capital is a non-GAAP capital management measure calculated by dividing net debt by total capital, expressed as a percentage.
-See the "Non-GAAP and Other Specified Financial Measures" section of our Q1 2024 MD&A for more information on these measures, including reconciliations to the most directly comparable IFRS measures.
+See the "Non-GAAP and Other Specified Financial Measures" section of our Q3 2024 MD&A for more information on these measures, including reconciliations to the most directly comparable IFRS measures.

-US\$ unless indic ated otherwise 2024F 2023 Commentary SPF Shipments (MM (fbm) 2,600 - 2,800 2,711 Expecting recently announced closure of Fraser Lake mill to be offset by recent acquisition of Spray Lake Sawmills.
-SYP Shipments (MM /lfbm) 2,700 - 2,900 2,882 Expecting reliability and capital improvements to be offset by recent mill closures/curtailments in the U.S. South, though persistently weak markets are increasing downside risk to SYP shipments guidance.
-N.A.
-OSB Shipment s (MMsf 3/8") 6,300 - 6,600 6,384 Expecting additional volume from Allendale as the mill ramps up.
-Europe OSB Shipme ents (MMsf 3/8") 900 - 1,100 1,023 Near-term demand remains soft; expecting shipments to be similar to slightly better than 2023 levels.
-Capital Expenditures (MM) \$450-\$550 \$477 Execute on current strategic projects, including some carry-over of 2023 spending plans and ~\$80M investment at Henderson sawmill.
-Fibre → Near-term Canada stumpage expected to increase moderately; while Coata Transportation \leftrightarrow \leftrightarrow regional costs will vary, average 2024 log costs across the U.S. South are expected to be similar to those of 2023.
-Costs Labour ₩ Resin • Expecting y/y moderation of costs for resins and chemicals in 2024; labour constraints expected to persist.
+US\$ unless indica ated otherwise 2024F 2023 Commentary SPF Shipments (MM lfbm) 2,600 - 2,800 2,711 Now expect shipments to be slightly above top end of prior guide range on stronger than expected demand.
+SYP Shipments (MM 1fbm) 2,500 - 2,700 2,882 Reliability and capital improvements expected to be more than offset by recent mill closures/curtailments and shift reductions at select m N.A.
+OSB Shipments s (MMsf 3/8") 6,300 - 6,600 6,384 Now expected to be near higher-end of guide range given strong demand and additional volume from Allendale as the mill ramps up Europe OSB Shipme ents (MMsf 3/8") 900 - 1,100 1,023 Expecting shipments to be similar to slightly better than 2023 levels.
+Capital Expenditures (MM) \$475-\$525 \$477 Execute on current strategic projects, including the Henderson mill modernization, and some carry-over of 2023 spending plans.
+Fibre ear-term Canada stumpage expected to be relatively flat; while gional costs will vary, average 2024 sawlog costs across the U.S. Costs Transportation \leftrightarrow South are expected to be modestly below 2023 costs.
+Pulp logs are experiencing some demand tension due to sawmill closures.
+Cosis Labour A Expecting y/y moderation of costs for resins and chemicals in 2024 Resin 1 1 and seeing near-term decline in trucking rates; labour constraints expected to persist.